Supervision Award for Faculty Members

 Students, faculty members and staff wishing to submit a nomination package for consideration by their Faculty should contact their home graduate unit to inquire about the selection process and local deadlines.

-Faculties may forward one nomination for faculty members from each of the four divisions (Humanities, Social Sciences, Physical Science, Life Science).
-Requests for an additional quota may be considered where a Faculty has two exceptional candidates from within the same discipline.
+Faculties may nominate one candidate in each of the four divisions (Humanities, Social Sciences, Physical Science, Life Science ) to a maximum of four nominees per award, i.e. up to four nominees for the JJ Berry Smith Award and up to four nominees for the Early Career Supervisor Award.
+Requests for an additional quota may be considered by SGS where a Faculty has two exceptional candidates from within the same discipline.

-Each nomination package is to be submitted electronically as a single PDF file via email; please retain the original application-materials until May 26, 2020.
+Each nomination package is to be submitted electronically as a single PDF file via email; please retain the original application materials until June 30, 2021.

 Dean of Graduate Studies and Vice-Provost, Graduate Research and Education